Spanish and Portuguese Graduate Admissions FAQs

 We require 3 letters, preferably from professors familiar with your work.
 When you fill out the online application, you will include email addresses for all of your references.
 They will automatically receive emails from Apply Yourself with instructions on how to upload their letters of reference to your online application.
 If they don’t receive this email or have trouble uploading their letters, they should contact SLCL Grad Student Services.

 - GRE scores (domestic students)

-Current GRE scores are required from all domestic applicants who are native English speakers.
-GRE scores are strongly recommended for non-native speakers of English only if they have earned a degree in an institution of higher education in which English is the primary language of instruction.
+Current GRE scores are recommended from all domestic applicants who are native English speakers.
+GRE scores are recommended for non-native speakers of English only if they have earned a degree in an institution of higher education in which English is the primary language of instruction.
 The exam must have been taken no more than 5 years prior to the start of your first semester at UIUC.
 Applicants should have their scores sent by ETS to the University of Illinois at Urbana-Champaign, institution code #1836, dept. #0000.
 (We do not use department codes here, but ETS will ask for one.)
 No minimum scores required.

 - English test scores (international students)

 All applicants whose native language is not English are required to submit a TOEFL iBT or Academic IELTS score report.
 The test must have been taken no more than 2 years prior to the start of your first semester at UIUC.
 Minimum score requirements for admission are 88 total on the TOEFL iBT, or 6.5 total with a score of 6 or higher in all sub-sections on the IELTS.

 This requirement may be waived if you have completed at least 2 academic years of full-time study (or have completed a graduate degree) at an English-language university in an English-speaking country no more than 5 years prior to your first semester at UIUC.
 The requirement may also be waived if you were raised in and/or went to school in one of the countries on this list.